blackmad/wedding-website/content/section/weekend-plan.md

 </subheading>

 <subheading2>
-Art in Galataport (European side of Istanbul)
+Art!
+(European side of Istanbul)
 </subheading2>

-For those staying on the Anatolian side, we recommend taking the ferry to Karakoy and then walking to Galataport.
+For those staying on the Anatolian side, we recommend taking the ferry to Karakoy and then walking to the museum.
 Google maps will show you the way.

 <details>
 <summary>Morning/Afternoon: Suggested Historical Sites</summary>